PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 I'm trying not to be *too* weird about it.
 I think my coworkers are getting used to my outbursts about how something makes way more sense than usual.

 By month two I’m usually anxiously glancing at the exits.
 The endless paper cuts of structures that don’t quite work – but still bind the everyday of workplace existence – start to chafe and rub.
+Instead, I'm busily learning more and making plans for what I'll do next.

 I didn’t think they still made startups like this.
 But the more I think about it, I’m not sure they ever did.